oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 authorization server with a way to verify the same client instance that exchanges the authorization code is the same one that initiated the flow.

-Browser-based apps MUST use the OAuth 2.0 "state" parameter to protect themselves against Cross-Site Request Forgery and authorization code swap attacks and MUST use a unique value for each authorization request, and MUST verify the returned state in the authorization response matches the original state the app created.
+Browser-based apps MUST use a unique value for the the OAuth 2.0 "state" parameter on each request, and MUST verify the returned state in the authorization response matches the original state the app created.

+Browser-based apps MUST follow the recommendations in {{oauth-security-topics}} section 3.1 to protect themselves during redirect flows.

 Handling the Authorization Code Redirect {#auth_code_redirect}